AtomicFriction/FrictionSources/README.md

 python main.py --animate animate_per_steps
 ```
 Animates the system per ```animate_per_steps``` steps.
 This is a very basic visualization, may be used to get a rough understanding of the system.

 ## For Developers

 ### Benchmarking

 ##### Keep in mind that the software will already show the elapsed time and maximum memory used at the end of execution.

-1) Locate to the repository, assuming that you have the repo at ./Desktop.
+1) Locate to the repository, assuming that you have the repository at ./Desktop.

 ```
 cd Desktop/FrictionSources/codebase
 ```